Plazarama/plazarama.github.io/_posts/2015-10-20-background-technology-II.md

 This is a JSON file so remember to correctly add the commas at the end of each sentence (less the last one) or it won't work.
 Restart Sublime and you have it.

+## Installing some plugins

+Here is a list of the plugins I use.
+All of them are installed through the Package Control, so for installing open the command palette and type: **Package Control: Install Package** and type the name of the package.

+#### SideBarEnhancements
+Add some functions to the sidebar as Open / Run, Open in browser, Open With, etc.
+#### BracketHighlighter
+Add hightlight to bracket in the code for viewing it easily.
+#### Emmet
+Powerful improvement for CSS and HTML.
+It permits you to have short codes for writting.

+For example writting: **.class#id** and tab key it will result in:
+	<div class="class id"></div>
+For a full guide I recommend the guide from Scotch.io [Scotch.io Emmet](https://scotch.io/tutorials/write-html-crazy-fast-with-emmet-an-interactive-guide)

+This is basically what you need to start, but you can search for more plugins in internet or in the [Package Control website](https://packagecontrol.io/).